-Uefa Champions League Match Postponed As Borussia Dortmund Bus Attacked
+UEFA Champions League Match Postponed As Borussia Dortmund Bus Attacked

 — Borussia Dortmund (@BVB) April 11, 2017

 Near the scene of the incident, a police drone flew overhead as the investigation began into the incident.
 Police confirmed at a press conference that they had located a letter close to the Borussia Dortmund bus, though at the time of writing they were not disclosing its details.
-German newspaper

 German newspaper Die Welt also reported that an unexploded suspect device had been found near Borussia Dortmund’s hotel after the attack as the police looked to ensure no further incidents.